Saturday (January 24): "People were saying of Jesus, 'He is beside himself' "

 Meditation: Is the Lord Jesus honored in your home?
 Why

-Jesus' relatives be so upset with him when he began his public
+would Jesus' relatives be so upset with him when he began his

-On one occasion Jesus remarked that a man's enemies will be
+public ministry?
+On one occasion Jesus remarked that a man's

-reaction of Jesus' relatives when he went home: they came to
+relatives when he went home: they came to seize him.
+They,

-fanatic.
-How could a good home-body from Nazareth leave his
+religious fanatic.
+How could a good home-body from Nazareth leave

-and go off to become an itinerant preacher?
-To their way of
+his carpentry trade and go off to become a traveling preacher?
+To

 "Lord Jesus, may I always put you first and find joy in doing your will.
 May your love and charity grow in me, especially in the face of opposition and adversity."